Geoc2022/Geoc2022.github.io/content/projects/spiderverse-style-transfer.md

 date = "2023-05-19"
 draft = false

-summary = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer and Transfer Learning" description = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer and Transfer Learning" readTime = false autonumber = false math = true
+summary = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer" description = "Recreating the universes of *Across the Spider-Verse* by using Style Transfer" readTime = false autonumber = false math = true